 There are several Ocean Acidification program locations and projects that accept interns.
-If interested, please apply for the Ocean Acidification Program in your internship application, but specify one or several of the following program locations or projects in your statement of interest.
+If interested, please apply for the Ocean Acidification Program in your internship application, but specify the program location or project in your statement of interest.

 Ocean Acidification Program at Mote Marine Lab Sarasota - Dr. Emily Hall